ez-gaming/ez-gaming.github.io/guides.md

 *   Caution though overclocking shortens your battery life and possibly your vita as well.
 Use only if you really need to.
 Research before doing anything to your vita.

 ## Pro TIP!!
-*   If you experience anything out of the ordinary or any malfunction, just reboot or shutdown the turn back on your vita.
+*   If you experience anything out of the ordinary or any malfunction, just reboot or shutdown then turn back on your vita.
 Long press on the power botton until you see a shutdown botton appear on screen.
-Most the time a simple reboot solve common issues.
+Most the time a simple reboot solves common issues.
 Enjoy and have fun on your modded PS Vita.